 Autism Diagnostic Observation Schedule – Generic (ADOS-G)

-ADOS-G is a semi-structured, standardized assessment for diagnosing autism spectrum disorders.
-It involves various activities and social interactions that allow trained professionals to observe and evaluate the individual’s communication, social interaction, and imaginative play skills.
-It is often used in conjunction with other assessment tools.
+The ADOS-G is a semi-structured, standardized instrument for the diagnosis of autism spectrum disorders.
+These activities and social interactions provide opportunities for trained professionals to observe and assess the individual’s communication, social interaction, and imaginative play abilities.
+It is commonly relied upon with other assessment tools.

 Autism Diagnostic Interview-Revised (ADI-R)

-ADI-R is a comprehensive, structured interview conducted with parents or caregivers to gather detailed information about a child’s behavior and development.
-It focuses on early developmental history, communication, social interaction, and repetitive behaviors.
-The information obtained helps in making a reliable diagnosis of autism.
+ADI-R is a semi-structured, comprehensive interview administered to parents or caretakers to gather extensive information about the child’s behavior and development.
+It examines early developmental history, communication, social interaction, and repetitive behaviors.
+This information is essential for making an accurate diagnosis of autism.

 Indian Scale for Assessment of Autism (ISAA)